 If your animal is wearing a current license when found, MADACC will bring your pet home once a year for FREE as part of our Licensing Incentive Program.

-Pet licenses provide funding for the rescue, shelter and care for the County’s lost, injured, abandoned and mistreated animals.
-They also provide important information on dog populations in cities and can affect how government resources are allocated to fund dog related programs.
+Pet licenses provide funding for the rescue, shelter, and care for the County’s lost, injured, abandoned, and mistreated animals.
+They also provide important information on dog populations in cities and can affect how government resources are allocated to fund dog-related programs.

 When do pet licenses expire?

-Your pet’s license expires December 31st each year.
+Your pet’s license expires on December 31st each year.
 You need to get a new license every year for each dog and cat over 5 months that you own.